Why Celebrate Easter in the Workplace?

 Just like the Easter Bunny, share baskets anonymously or have managers hand them out as employees arrive for an unexpected surprise!
 Don’t limit yourself to candy – even new office supplies can be fun!

 For groups or workplace cultures less inclined to embrace sugar, consider giving a small flowering plant or seeds and a pretty pot.
 These are thoughtful ways to share the excitement of spring.

 6. Organize a Community Service Project

-Most of your employees would be thrilled for the opportunity to help local organizations along side of colleagues.
+Most employees would be thrilled for the opportunity to help local organizations alongside colleagues.
 Consider finding a community project that your organization can get behind supporting and can accommodate your workforce.
-How about planting a flower bed for a service organization or fixing-up a local park?
+How about planting a flower bed for a service organization or fixing up a local park?
 Provide materials for employees to assemble Easter baskets for an elder-care home or families in need.
 Host egg dying or cookie decorating at a shelter.
-The options are endless.
-Find ones that make sense for your organization and culture and spread Easter joy and hope to those who need it most.
+Find something that make sense for your organization’s culture and spread Easter joy.

 Healthier Easter Treat Alternatives

 While many of us would be happy to have a celebration full of sugar, there are easy ways to provide great-looking and slightly healthier food choices to your Easter baskets or parties.
 Once again, recipe sites and Pinterest can help with healthy Easter treat inspiration.

 Here are several easy ideas to consider:

 - Fresh fruit – skewers, pineapple flowers, etc.

 - Trail mix (with a hint of colorful candy)